hai-vr/combo-gesture-expressions-av3/index.md

 You should now be able to press <span class="hai-btn">Synchronize Animator FX layers</span>, which will modify your animator controller.

+Whenever you modify any face expression animation or anything related to ComboGestureExpressions, press that button again to synchronize.

 *If you haven't done it already, right-click on the newly prefab and click <span class="hai-btn">Unpack prefab completely</span>.*

 # Squeezing the trigger